 Are you on a journey of spiritual development?
-If you’re looking at your life thinking you need something more, something deeper, then I urge you to read this post.
-It’s meant to give you a broader perspective into your soul growth and provides exercises that will support your quest for self-realization.
+If you’re looking at your life and thinking you need something more, something deeper, then I urge you to read this post.
+It’s meant to give you a broader perspective on your soul growth and provide exercises that will support your quest for self-realization.

 Self-Realization: In Search of the Bigger Perspective